310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 I figured he can’t hate me any more than he already does.
 That’s why I tried calling him over and over again…

-But he just yelled at me for being annoying, and blocked my number.
+But he just yelled at me and said, “You’re so obnoxious!”, and blocked my number.
 {% endbubble %}

 {% bubble Kanata v2 %}